tnetone1/aztec-validator-node/README.md

 # Aztec Validator Node Manager

-A one-click script to install, configure, and manage your Aztec Alpha-Testnet validator node.
+Script to install, configure, and manage your Aztec Alpha-Testnet validator node.
 **By TG - @Brock0021**

 ## 🔧 📋 Prerequisites